nschlia/ffmpegfs/README.md

 DEVELOPMENT
 -----------

-ffmpegfs uses Git for revision control.
+FFmpegfs uses Git for revision control.
 You can obtain the full repository
 with:

     git clone https://github.com/nschlia/ffmpegfs.git

-ffmpegfs is written in a mixture of C and C++ and uses the following libraries:
+FFmpegfs is written in a mixture of C and C++ and uses the following libraries:

 * [FUSE](http://fuse.sourceforge.net/)